 Various middleware stacks are in production in EGI.
-An indication of their distribution is given by the various Compute Element deployed by Resource Centres.
-CREAM-CE is in production in the 89.41% of the infrastructure, ARC-CE is second in deployment (0.11%) followed by GRAM (1.49%), Unicore6.TargetSystemFactory (1.49%) and QCG.Computing (1.12%).
+An indication of their distribution is given by the various Compute Elements deployed by Resource Centres.
+CREAM-CE is in production in 89.41% of the infrastructure, ARC-CE is second in deployment (0.11%), followed by GRAM (1.49%), Unicore6.TargetSystemFactory (1.49%) and QCG.Computing (1.12%).

 gLite 3.1 and 3.2 products are no longer supported and deployed in EGI.
 The decommissioning campaign of these two releases started in October 2012 and was successfully completed in PQ11.
 This first decommissioning campaign was subsequently followed by an EMI-1 decommissioning campaign which is still in progress.
-The Staged Rollout community effort has been expanding: the number of participating RCss has been progressively increasing to test a growing set of products from EMI, IGE and EGI-InSPIRE JRA1 (operational tools), and it currently amount to 74 teams.
+The Staged Rollout community effort has been expanding: the number of participating RCs has been progressively increasing to test a growing set of products from EMI, IGE and EGI-InSPIRE JRA1 (operational tools), and it currently amount to 74 teams.

 SA1 contributed to the successful accomplishment of all EGI-InSPIRE objectives.